-Our chaplaincy team brings Christ’s compassionate and healing presence to the facilities we serve.
-Their ministry includes administering or arranging for the administration of the Sacrament of the sick and Sacrament of penance, conducting pastoral care visits, and offering Holy Communion, prayers and spiritual resources.
+Our Chaplaincy team brings Christ’s compassionate and healing presence to the facilities we serve.
+Their ministry includes administering or arranging for the administration of the Sacrament of the Sick and Sacrament of Penance, conducting pastoral care visits, and offering Holy Communion, prayers and spiritual resources.
 The Chaplaincy team also assist the local parishes and pastors by informing them of parishioners who have requested that their pastors be notified of their hospitalization.
 The team has also been instrumental in connecting the patients with the other health-related services that the diocese offers through VITALity Catholic Healthcare Services.

 By: Father Sanjai Devis, VC